sinugarc/TFM/README.md

 * The `QCRMut` folder contains all the source code for the Quantum Circuit Random Mutation generator tool.
 * The`Replication` folder contains all the necessary documents to replicate the experiments in the master's thesis.
 There is a *README.md* file with the appropriate instructions.
 * The `Results` folder contains the results of all experiments.
 It is divided into two subfolders corresponding to QCRMut and metamorphic testing.
-* `GarciaGilSinhue.pdf` contains the pdf version of the master's thesis.
+* `GarciaGilSinhue.pdf` contains the pdf version of the master thesis.